December 12

 12:6 "one thousand two hundred and sixty days" was equivalent to forty four months that Gentiles would trample the Temple in Jerusalem (11:2) and the two witnesses would prophesy (11:3).
 In other words, the new mother would rest during the troubled times of the Tribulation.

 This reading begins with the opening of the heavenly Temple and the revelation of the Ark.
 The Ark of the Covenant symbolized the immediate presence of God, for in it lie the Ten Commandments and other artifacts from the Exodus.
 Just as God was with his people in the journey, he dwelt in the symbol of that journey.
-In the Temple at Jerusalem, the Ark lie in the Holy of Holies, a room hidden from the view of the worshipers.
+In the Temple at Jerusalem, the Ark lies in the Holy of Holies, a room hidden from the view of the worshipers.
 Only the High Priest could go before the Ark, and only on the Day of Atonement.
 But in this scene, the Ark was revealed to all.
 The sights and sounds recorded (thunder, lightning, earthquakes, heavy hail) signified and heightened the theophany.

 The opening of the Temple paralleled the next scene, vision of the pregnant Queen in heaven.
 The idea of the heavenly woman rang true in Greek and Hebrew contexts.
 The Greeks had the story of the Olympian queen Leto giving birth to Apollo, their sun god.
 Micah saw Jerusalem as a woman in the midst of birth pains (4:10).
 The birth moment of the Queen and the presence of her nemesis, the dragon, clearly recalled the temptation of Eve by the serpent and God's curse upon the serpent in Genesis 3: 15: "I will put enmity between you and the woman, and between your seed and her seed; he shall bruise your head, and you shall bruise his heel."
-The dragon wished to be pro-active and consume the boy before the young one could defeat his opponent, as foretold in God's curse.
+The dragon wished to be proactive and consume the boy before the young one could defeat his opponent, as foretold in God's curse.
 This was not to be.
 The boy was rescued and secured in the heavenly court.
 The woman escaped into the safety of God's presence (represented by the oasis in the desert that God provided her).

 Notice the Temple-Ark parallel with the Queen-Messiah.
 Just as the Temple was opened to reveal the Ark, the Queen gave birth to reveal the Messiah.
 The Temple/Queen contained the presence of God (Ark/Messiah); the opening/birth was the point of revelation.

-The difference between the two events lie the presence of the Evil (the dragon) ready to do battle at this point of revelation.
+The difference between the two events lies the presence of the Evil (the dragon) ready to do battle at this point of revelation.
 In fact, the dragon presented himself in an uprising of cosmic proportions.
 By sweeping the spiritual powers toward earth (toppling their power and exiling them to the level of humanity), the dragon was ready to usurp divine power itself.
 By consuming the boy, the dragon would claim the heavenly crown with all its rights.
 It would trade its many diadems (representing lesser power) for THE prize.
 But even at the point of revelation (and possible destruction), God would intervene.
 Just as the opening of the Temple had its sights and sounds of divine power, so would the rescue of the Messiah and his mother.
 The voice would declare the presence of God in his salvation, his power, his Kingdom, and in the authority of this Son.

 On a symbolic level, the early Church identified itself with the heavenly Queen.
 It also identified the mother of Jesus as the heavenly Queen.
 After all, Mary was the first believer in the Good News.
 So, she was the first member of the Church.
 As the proto-member, she represents all who followed her, as disciples of her Son.
 If the Church saw itself in the cosmic struggle with the Evil One to make the Messiah present to the world, it could also see its first member in that role.
 It is no wonder that, by the time Constantine freed the Church from persecution, believers pictured Mary as the Queen of Revelation 12.